Why use a microservices approach to building applications

-Monolithic vs. microservice design approach
+Monolithic vs. microservices design approach

-At its simplest, the microservices design approach is about a decoupled federation of services, with independent changes to each, and agreed-upon standards for communication.
+At its simplest, the microservices design approach is about a decoupled federation of services, with independent changes to each and agreed-upon standards for communication.

 Comparison between application development approaches

-- A microservice application separates functionality into separate smaller services.
+A microservice application separates functionality into separate smaller services.

-- The microservices approach scales out by deploying each service independently, creating instances of these services across servers/virtual machines/containers.
+The microservices approach scales out by deploying each service independently, creating instances of these services across servers/virtual machines/containers.